To build a new tactic, one can use the tactic

 a new failure continuation for the success continuation to use if it needs to backtrack.

-that is passed Message.label
+A tactic is a tacticm that is passed Message.label as its

 monadic argument.
 Most tactics ignore the label, but labels passed